Miami Domestic Violence Lawyer

 What can I do if I have been domestically abused?

 If you have been a victim of domestic violence, you can pursue injunctions, or non-contact orders, to be temporarily or permanently placed against the abuser.
 The courts in Florida order these injunctions on behalf of victims of dating violence, domestic violence, sexual violence, and repeat violence.
 These injunctions aim to help protect the victim from further abuse.
-These orders enforce these following restrictions against the abuser:
+These orders enforce the following restrictions against the abuser:

 - The abuser cannot contact the victim or go near them